Depression

 For a while, endogenous depression was considered different from exogenous depression [3], or depression with a clear external cause, but today depression and depression treatment are more focused on the symptoms rather than causes.

 So, someone with endogenous depression is likely to be diagnosed with major depressive disorder, or MDD.
-People who previously would have been diagnosed with exogenous depression might now also have an MDD diagnosis, or they could be diagnosed with anxiety, or PTSD, or a range of other disorders.
+People who previously would have been diagnosed with exogenous depression might now also have an MDD diagnosis, or they could be diagnosed with anxiety disorder, or PTSD, or a range of other disorders.
 Actually, endogenous depression can turn out to be one of those other disorders too – depending on what symptoms people are experiencing.

 Depression, including endogenous depression in teens, can be temporary or chronic.
 Clinical depression [4] of any type need to last at least two weeks to meet the criteria of a disorder, so just feeling sad for a few days isn’t necessarily an indication that a teen has depression.